askvortsov1/flarum-help-tags/README.md

 ![License](https://img.shields.io/badge/license-MIT-blue.svg) [![Latest Stable Version](https://img.shields.io/packagist/v/askvortsov/flarum-help-tags.svg)](https://packagist.org/packages/askvortsov/flarum-help-tags)

 A [Flarum](http://flarum.org) extension.
-Allow members to post in a tag, but only allow users to view/reply to tags they have access to.
+Now, your users can create discussions in certain tags, but only certain groups can see/reply to posts in those tags.
+For instance, if you want to have a tag for private support, users could create posts there and manage their own posts, but could not see posts that other users have made.
+However, designated groups could see and reply to all posts in the tag.

 ### Installation